djaus2/Soft-ata/README.md

   - And ends with:
     - SoftataLib.SendMessageCmd("End")
-  - A board header file specifies, like in Firmata, valid pins for each interaction type (Digital, Analog, PWM etc) -An invalid pin does not crash the Arduino app but cause an exception with the library
+  - A board header file specifies, like in Firmata, valid pins for each interaction type (Digital, Analog, PWM etc) -An invalid pin does not crash the Arduino app but cause an exception with the library.
-    - A call to a not yet implemented functionality (eg Analog, PWM etc) does not cause any exceptions
+    - A call to a not yet implemented functionality (eg Analog, PWM etc) does not cause any exceptions,
   - There is a Watchdog timer as well as a command to force a sofware reset of the Arduino device.

 ------